View More Wooden Greenhouse Images

 Do wooden greenhouses come with staging included?

-At 1st Choice Leisure Buildings, we offer staging as a customisable feature to suit your growing needs.
+At 1st Choice Leisure Buildings, we offer staging as a customisable feature on most models to suit your growing needs.
 You decide whether to add it or not.

 -